briandowns/librattler/README.md

 ### Commands & Sub-commands

 Commands are assembled into a tree with `rattler_add_command()`.
-Dispatch is automatic — rattler_c finds the right command by walking the tree.
+Dispatch is automatic — rattler finds the right command by walking the tree.

 ```c
 rattler_cmd *root = rattler_new_command("example [command]", "My example", "");